Like us on facebook

 review us on google

-If you are having discomfort in your feet and would like to try orthotics, contact Brian Doerr, DPM from Florida.
+Cracked heels are unsightly and can cause further damage to your shoes and feet.
+If you have any concerns, contact Brian Doerr, DPM from Florida.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Fort Meyers, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.